DeafTech/DeafTechCode/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Feature request
+name: Bug report
-description: Suggest a new idea for storybook payclip.
+about: Create a report to help us improve
+title: ''
-labels: ['status: needs triage']
+labels: ''
-body:
+assignees: ''

 ---